All You Need to Know About a Career in Journalism

 Careers in Broadcast Journalism

 According to a study conducted by KPMG on behalf of the Federation of Indian Chambers of Commerce and Industry (FICCI) called The Future: Now Streaming the Indian media and entertainment industry is expected to grow at a CAGR (compounded annual growth rate) of 14.3% and reach a massive valuation of Rs.
 2.26 trillion by 2020.
-The study goes on to state that in the five years from 2015 and 2020, the print industry will grow at a CAGR of 7.8%, while its advertising revenue will see an even better CAGR of 8.6%.
+The study highlights the immense potential for professionals looking to pursue a career in journalism.
+Between 2015 and 2020, the print industry will grow at a CAGR of 7.8%, while its advertising revenue will see an even better CAGR of 8.6%.

 News Anchor